henryccyu/CenterChurch/English/chapter16.md

 As we reflect on these examples, we see that while the New Testament may not give believers direct calls to transform society, the gospel faith of Christians clearly had immediate and far-reaching impact on social and economic relationships, and not only strictly within the church.
 Indeed, then, Christian faith touches on and affects all of life, and to claim otherwise is to be less than fully faithful to the biblical or historical record.

-4. The Two Kingdoms model produces a form of "social quietism.”
-According to the Two Kingdoms approach, Christians should not be overconfident of our ability to improve or move the world to a greater reflection of Christian values.
+**4. The Two Kingdoms model produces a form of "social quietism.”** According to the Two Kingdoms approach, Christians should not be overconfident of our ability to improve or move the world to a greater reflection of Christian values.
 This approach, while it neutralizes the triumphalism of some elements of the Christian Right, can lead to the opposite error.
 As Kevin DeYoung states, this model shows an "unwillingness to boldly call Christians to work for positive change in their communities and believe that change is possible."110 Michael Allen points to the uncomfortable case of the mid-nineteenth-century Southern Presbyterian Church in the United States and its doctrine of the "spirituality of the church.”
 In his 1859 "Address to All the Churches of Christ," J. H. Thornwell laid out a classic Two Kingdoms view, insisting that "the provinces of church and state are perfectly distinct, and the one has no right to usurp the jurisdiction of the other ...
 The state looks to the visible and the outward; the church is concerned for the invisible and inward ...
 The power of the church is exclusively spiritual."111 He goes on to defend the refusal of the Southern church to condemn slavery.
 Allen argues that the "spirituality of the church" teaching continued to affect Southern churches even into the civil rights era, where "many leaders and congregations objected to denominational support of social and political goals."112

-THE TWO KINGDOMS AND LUTHERAN THEOLOGY
+> **THE TWO KINGDOMS AND LUTHERAN THEOLOGY**
+>
-Lutheran theology has historically promoted the Two Kingdoms understanding of how to relate Christ to culture.
+> Lutheran theology has historically promoted the Two Kingdoms understanding of how to relate Christ to culture.
 D. A. Carson quotes Robert Benne, a Lutheran theologian who is critical of aspects of his own tradition:
-Were this version of Lutheran theology taken to its logical conclusion it would deprive the gospel of any intellectual content and the [civil] law of any moral content.
+&nbsp;&nbsp;Were this version of Lutheran theology taken to its logical conclusion it would deprive the gospel of any intellectual content and the [civil] law of any moral content.
 The biblical narrative and theological reflection on it would not be given any epistemological status to engage secular learning.
 It would champion a form of Lutheran quietism in the realm of education.
 Much as German Lutherans in the 1930s separated the two kingdoms (government under law separated from Christianity under the gospel) and allowed the Nazi movement to go unchecked by appeal to the intellectual and moral content of the Christian vision, so this approach would allow modern secular learning to go unchallenged by that vision.
 109

-5. The Two Kingdoms view contributes to too great a hierarchy between clergy and laypeople.
-While many adherents of the Two Kingdoms model encourage Christians to excel in their vocations and see them as a way to serve God, they do not view such work as "kingdom work."113
+**5. The Two Kingdoms view contributes to too great a hierarchy between clergy and laypeople.** While many adherents of the Two Kingdoms model encourage Christians to excel in their vocations and see them as a way to serve God, they do not view such work as "kingdom work."113
 The Two Kingdoms churches will in the end, then, be less celebrative of Christians in secular vocations than will the Transformationists.
 Not only that, but often within the church itself, the Two Kingdoms emphasis on the ordained ministry of the Word and sacrament can lead to "an exaggerated distinction between laity and church officers (e.g., evangelism is the responsibility of elders and pastors not of the regular church members.)"114

-COMING TOGETHER ON CULTURE?
+## COMING TOGETHER ON CULTURE?
 In late 2011, I wrote a blog post titled Coming Together on Culture.
 I noted that despite the division over Christ and culture in the Christian church today, I perceived that a percentage of people in each camp were listening to the critiques and were incrementally (and almost secretly) making revisions that moved them closer toward the other camps and positions.

 In my blog post, I summarized the Transformationist and Two Kingdoms views, arguing that while each model had some imbalances, many were recognizing them and incorporating insights from various models:
-Transformationism is seen as too triumphalistic, coercive, naive about sin, and often self-righteous.
+_Transformationism is seen as too triumphalistic, coercive, naive about sin, and often self-righteous.
 It does not appreciate sufficiently God's common grace given to all people.
 It may not prepare Christians well to make common cause with nonbelievers for the common good, or to appreciate the goodness of all work, even the most "menial” kind.
 It is criticized for putting too much emphasis on the intellect — on thinking out your philosophical worldview — and not enough on the piety of the heart and the reordering of our loves.
 It is critiqued for putting too much hope in and emphasis on Christians taking political power...
 The Two Kingdoms approach is seen as too pessimistic about the possibility of social change.
 Paradoxically, many holding this position are also too naive and optimistic about the role of common grace in the world.
 They argue that Christians can work beside nonbelievers on the basis of common moral intuitions given to all by natural revelation ...
-The Two Kingdoms approach gives too little weight to the fact that every culture is filled with idols, that sin distorts everything, that there can be no final neutrality, and that we need Scripture and the gospel, not just natural revelation, to guide us in our work in the world.115 The post generated some resistance.
+The Two Kingdoms approach gives too little weight to the fact that every culture is filled with idols, that sin distorts everything, that there can be no final neutrality, and that we need Scripture and the gospel, not just natural revelation, to guide us in our work in the world.115_

+The post generated some resistance.
 Michael Goheen, a noted author from the Kuyperian movement, countered that he and coauthor Craig Bartholomew (along with others), while solidly in the Transformationist camp, had "appropriated the work of Newbigin and would espouse a more missional Kuyperianism.
 That is, social engagement is not first of all to change society-that may happen but... the goal... is to witness to the lordship of Christ over all areas of public life and to love our neighbor as we struggle against dehumanizing idolatry."116 Meanwhile, Michael
 Horton, a prominent Two Kingdoms theologian, wrote a post in response to mine, similarly objecting to the depiction of the Two Kingdoms position.
 Although six years ago he had written, "There is no difference between Christians and non-Christians with respect to their vocations" and "there is no 'Christian politics' or 'Christian art' or 'Christian literature,' any more than there is 'Christian plumbing,' "117 he now wrote, "Nothing in the 2K [Two Kingdoms] view entails that 'Christians do not, then, pursue their vocation in a "distinctively Christian way" or 'that neither the church nor individual Christians should be in the business of changing the world or society,' "and he added that Christian-led social reforms were good things.
 118

 These two writers, however, despite their valid concerns about caricature, provide evidence that indeed there may be a "coming together on culture" among Christians.
 Mike Goheen's emphasis, still clearly within a Kuyperian model, has incorporated insights and critiques from other sources.
 And while many Two Kingdoms proponents indeed deny that (apart from their inner motivations) Christians do their work in a distinctive way or that they should be involved in trying to change society, Michael Horton's comments show an admirable facility to learn from the strengths and the critiques of other views.
 In the hope that I can contribute to this growing convergence, I turn now to some admirable examples of balance with regard to this issue, followed by an analysis of how the four models can relate more appreciatively to the insights of the others.

-QUESTIONS FOR DISCUSSION AND REFLECTION
+> **QUESTIONS FOR DISCUSSION AND REFLECTION**
+>
-1. This chapter summarizes four models of cultural response:
+> **1.** This chapter summarizes four models of cultural response:
-.
-Transformationist model
+> - Transformationist model
-• Relevance model
+> - Relevance model
-.
-Counterculturalist model
+> - Counterculturalist model
-• Two Kingdoms model
+> - Two Kingdoms model

-Which of the four models most closely represents your own?
+> Which of the four models most closely represents your own?
 Which models were you unfamiliar with?
 Which critiques did you particularly resonate with, and which (if any) did you find yourself objecting to?
+>
-2. Keller writes, "The fact that models often fail as descriptors is instructive in itself."
+> **2.** Keller writes, "The fact that models often fail as descriptors is instructive in itself."
 Models are often inadequate, particularly when we are looking at the sharpest and clearest version of a position.
+>
-Yet their very inadequacy can help us by revealing the limitations of a particular view and encouraging us to avoid extremes.
+> Yet their very inadequacy can help us by revealing the limitations of a particular view and encouraging us to avoid extremes.
 With this in mind, how would you summarize the greatest strength of each model?
 What do you believe is the biggest problem or weakness with each model?
+>
-3. Take some time to identify the various streams of theology that have shaped your thinking about the gospel and culture, noting the authors, mentors, traditions, articles, conferences, personal experiences, and biases that have influenced you.
+> **3.** Take some time to identify the various streams of theology that have shaped your thinking about the gospel and culture, noting the authors, mentors, traditions, articles, conferences, personal experiences, and biases that have influenced you.
 Has a particular stream of thought dominated your thinking about the church and culture, or have you been influenced by multiple streams?
 Which ones?
 Who were the key voices that shaped your practice into what it is today?